Australasian Inter-Service Incident Management System: History

 The Forests Commission Victoria (FCV) had begun experimenting with new fire control arrangements from the mid-1970s based on shared experiences with the US Forest Service.
 Different arrangements had been trialled at Cann River and Warburton during the disastrous 1983 Ash Wednesday bushfires.
-And after the fires there were major changes in how the Forests Commission approached large fire suppression and control on State forest and National Parks.
+After the fires, the Forests Commission made major changes on approaching large fire suppression and control on State forest and National Parks.
 The Country Fire Authority (CFA) were responsible for fires on private land and operated independently on separate radio frequencies under a group structure.
 Cross agency issues sometimes arose within the “Marginal Mile”; so FCV and CFA liaison officers were often appointed in the event of large or complex bushfires.

 During 1984, Kevin Monk from the FCV’s Fire Protection Branch travelled on a Churchill Fellowship to California to study the United States National Incident Management System (NIMS).
 He brought back the NIMS documentation and developed a Victorian version, which became known as the Large Fire Organisation (LFO).
 Importantly, the LFO was designed to be scalable; from Level 1 for simple local incidents, through to Level 3 for complex multi-agency and campaign bushfires.
-Brian Potter, Chief of the CFA (1985-91), also visited the US and became an enthusiastic supporter of NIMS, the LFO, and later, AIIMS.

 By the summer of 1984-85 the LFO was being progressively adopted, with dedicated Incident Management Teams (IMTs) complete with Incident Controllers, Operations, Planning and Logistics units identified and trained within the new Conservation, Forests, and Lands (CFL) Regions.
 CFL replaced the Forests Commission in mid 1983.

+Athol Hodgson was appointed CFL’s first Chief Fire Officer (1984-87) and was a strong advocate for new emergency arrangements.
+He led a high-level delegation of Australian bushfire controllers on a study tour to the USA and Canada in 1984.
+Brian Potter, Chief of the CFA (1985-91), was on the tour and also became an enthusiastic supporter.